 Welcome to my website!
-I am a third-year PhD Candidate in Financial Economics at the Vrije Universiteit Amsterdam and Tinbergen Institute.
+I am a fifth-year PhD Candidate in Financial Economics at the Vrije Universiteit Amsterdam and Tinbergen Institute.
 My advisors are Elisabeth Pröhl, Remco Zwinkels, and Martijn de Vries.

 Currently, I am visiting the Department of Economics at NYU hosted by Corina Boar for the spring semester 2026.